BambooTracker/BambooTracker/README.md

 - <https://github.com/rerrahkr/BambooTracker/releases>
 - **Development builds**: get "artifacts" from [Appveyor](https://ci.appveyor.com/project/rerrahkr/bambootracker)

 On Linux:

-See below chapter "Build on Linux" - "Install package on Debian or Ubuntu".
+- See below chapters "Build on Linux" - "Install package on Debian or Ubuntu".

 ## Glossary
 The files created by this tracker are called "modules".
 One such module contains songs (song data), instruments (tone data) and settings common to each song.